Top 5 Worst Subdivisions in Warrensburg, Missouri

 Furthermore, the curb appeal of the houses in this Warrensburg neighborhood is not much to write home about.

-Anderson/Christopher/Tyler Block
+Anderson/Christopher/Tyler block

 This block is very similar to the previous one in that the houses are old and need a lot of renovation—old roofs, no gutters, etc.